Justintime50/Techie-Tinkers/Learn Docker/intro.md

 Hey there, let's learn about Docker!
 Docker allows you to "securely build, share and run any application, anywhere."
 Docker does this by creating `containers` that your application runs in, similar to a `virtual machine`.
 You can call commands to build your application the exact same way, regardless of where it's running or on what device.

+## Installation

+Let's start by installing Docker: https://docs.docker.com/install/.
+Once you've installed Docker, run the following command in a terminal: `docker run hello-world`.
+If you installed this correctly, Docker will startup a simple "Hello World" container.

 ## Dockerfile

 For the purposes of today's lesson, we won't dive into what a Dockerfile does.
 Simply put, a `Dockerfile` is the skeleton of commands for how to build a `Docker Image`.